Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 Impurity or covetousness refers to a state of any form of lust or sexual immorality.
 It shouldn’t even be named among Christians.
 This includes homosexuality or same-sex attraction, for these are the root of lust, produced by the flesh not the Spirit.

-The remedy is to be satisfied with God and His providence.
-If you’re thankful, you won’t lust.
-If you lack thankfulness, you must cultivate it through worshipping God with other Christians in a local church, hearing, reading, believing, singing, and meditating on His word, and praying to Him in faith.
-His beauty is of infinite worth, and He created us; therefore, we should be satisfied in Him, our thankfulness for Him should never cease or decrease, and we should know that reflecting His image is the greatest good we could possibly pursue.
+His beauty is of infinite worth, and He created us; therefore, we should be satisfied with Him.
+Our gratitude for Him should never cease or decrease, and we should know that reflecting His image is the greatest good we could possibly pursue.

 Colossians 3:1-10 –